dansmyers/Networks/Challenge-Projects/3-Electron.md

 Chromium.

 The project is simple: **use Electron to build any non-trivial application**.
 Your project can do anything you want and use any combination of tools or styles, as long as it goes beyond creating a simple `Hello, World` app.

 That's it!
+We'll address any questions as they come up.